 The greater Bay Area is growing, but there simply aren’t enough homes for everyone.
 When homeowners add rental homes on their properties, we add viable housing options for people seeking to remain in our communities.
 This is where homeowners who feel powerless to take action against their friends, relatives and neighbors being pushed out can take action to help.

 We believe Bay Area homeowners can help solve the housing crisis by building homes to rent in their own backyards.
 Small Homes, Big Impact offers educational workshops and financial assistance to homeowners wishing to build an accessory dwelling unit (ADU).
-This program